-Your back, neck, or spine surgery will take place in a Dignity-Health St. Rose Dominican hospital, if an overnight stay is necessary.
+Your back, neck, or spine surgery will take place at Dignity-Health St. Rose Dominican's San Martin or Siena hospital, if an overnight stay is necessary.
 However, some surgeries are performed on an outpatient basis at ambulatory surgical centers.
 Anesthesia will keep you comfortable during surgery.
 You might receive general anesthesia to make you sleep through the procedure or moderate sedation to make you drowsy.

 In general, your surgeon will make an incision to expose the spine and then remove or trim tissue as needed.
 Your procedure may require the placement of screws, pins, cages, or other structures to support your spine.
 These instruments will remain in your back for the rest of your life.
 Depending on the specific surgery, it might take two to four hours or even longer.